These Five P's Have Perfect Potential!

 If employees are treated with disrespect and distrust, chances are they will do the same toward management, and possibly customers!
 When developing an ethics policy, you must decide what it is you want your company to stand for, put it in writing, and enforce it.
 An ethics policy can be based on five fundamental principles:

 A purpose combines both your vision as well as the values you would like to see upheld in your business.
 It comes from the top down and outlines specifically what is considered acceptable as well as unacceptable in terms of conduct in your business.

 Pride builds dignity and self-respect.
 If employees are proud of where they work and what they are doing, they are much more inclined to act in an ethical manner.
-You want your employees to want to come into work each morning.
+You want your employees to want to come to work each morning.

 Since you must focus on long-term versus short-term results, you must develop a certain degree of patience.
 Without it, you will become too frustrated and will be more tempted to choose unethical alternatives.

 Persistence means standing by your word.
 It means being committed.
 If you are not committed to the ethics you have outlined, then they become worthless.
 Be persistent.

 In a world where there is never enough time to do everything we need or want to do, it is often difficult to maintain perspective.
 However, stopping and reflecting on where your business is headed, why you are headed that way, and how you are going to get there allows you to make the best decisions both in the short-term as well as the long-term.